Dmitiry Popov pleads not guilty in O'Shae Sibley's stabbing death; Attorney says he "regrets what happened"

 On July 29, Sibley and his friends were dancing to a Beyoncé song as they got gas at a station in Midwood, Brooklyn.
 They got into an argument with a group of teens, who police said used homophobic slurs and made anti-Black statements.

 Security video shows the argument ended with both groups walking away.
-Sibley then came back to confront the 17-year-old recording with his phone.
-He was seen following the teen, then lunging at him.
+Sibley then came back to confront the 17-year-old, who was recording with his phone as he allegedly continued to say hateful remarks.
+Sibley was seen following the teen, then lunging at him.

+While speaking Thursday, DA Eric Gonzalez noted Sibley did not have a weapon.

-"Defending yourself from being an anti-gay or an anti-Black comment and arguing back is not a cause for someone to take a weapon and do what was done in this case," Brooklyn District Attorney Eric Gonzalez said Thursday.
+"Defending yourself from being an anti-gay or an anti-Black comment and arguing back is not a cause for someone to take a weapon and do what was done in this case," Gonzalez said Thursday.
 "Hate crimes impacts a victim, but it also impacts a community.
 It robs not just the family, but an entire community of the sense of safety and security."

 for more features.